thecodechemist99/borgsnap/README.md

 That's it!

 If things fail, it is not currently re-entrant.
-For example, if a ZFS snapshot already exists for the day, the script will fail.
+For example, if a ZFS snapshot already exists for the day, the script will fail\*.
 This could use a bit of battle hardening, but has been working well for me for several months already.

 ## Restoring files